leanprover-community/lean4-metaprogramming-book/md/main/dsls.md

 ```

 To elaborate the logical and (`&&`) operator on `bexp`s, we recursively call
-`elab_bexp` to elaborate the left and the right hand side, and we then finally
+`elab_bexp` to elaborate the left and the right hand side.
+Finally, we
 create a `BExp.BAnd` term.

 ```lean